B-Roux/notebook/Arch-VMwarePlayer-setup.md

 Success!
 The VM should now be ready to run.
 You can hit 'Play virtual machine' and proceed to the next part.

 # Part 2: Installing Arch
+We have our virtual hardware set up, now we need to install and configure Arch so that we can boot into and use it.

 ## Step 1: Boot Up
 Click on 'Arch Linux install medium (x86_64, BIOS)' to boot into the installer.
 Alternatively, you can just wait and this will be done automatically.
 You should automaticaly be given the `root@archiso` user in the `~` (`/root`) directory.